+Now that Spring weather is approaching, it’s the perfect time to use the ServiceMaster Restore checklist to transition your home from winter to spring.
 Ready your home for warm weather and prevent water damage from snowmelt and spring showers by following our simple list of items to check and maintain around your home.

-Heating, Ventilation & Air Conditioning (HVAC): Change your air filters, and check the cleanliness and functionality of your ducts, vents and entire HVAC system.
+- Heating, Ventilation & Air Conditioning (HVAC).
+Change your air filters, and check the cleanliness and functionality of your ducts, vents, and entire HVAC system.
 Ductwork can be difficult to check, so you may want to hire professionals to inspect or clean your air ducts.
-To avoid blockages and clogging, clear debris and accumulated dust away from indoor and outdoor HVAC equipment, including vents and rooftop AC units.
+To avoid blockages and clogging, clear debris, and accumulated dust away from indoor and outdoor HVAC equipment, including vents and rooftop AC units.

-Windows: Check your windows for cracks and your screens for tears.
-Look for flawed seals and peeling along the trim, and replace any faulty parts.
+- Windows.
+Check your windows for cracks and your screens for tears.
+Look for flawed seals and peeling along the trim and replace any faulty parts.
 If you have a basement window well, check or replace the water guard to protect against basement flooding.
-Rain water and dripping snowmelt can easily seep through tiny openings and damage surrounding walls and interior areas.
+Rainwater and dripping snowmelt can easily seep through tiny openings and damage surrounding walls and interior areas.
 Undetected and untreated water damage can lead to mold, so it's best to correct poor sealing in the first place with a simple window check.

-Pipes: Uncover any pipes you wrapped to keep warm during winter.
+- Pipes.
+Uncover any pipes you wrapped to keep warm during winter.
 Carefully investigate all exposed piping for cracks and damage.
 Look for evidence of dripping water in the surrounding areas.
 Turn on faucets and spigots and check for leaks along the length of the pipes.

-Foundation: Before the weather heats up, shovel any lingering snow at least 3-5 feet away from the base of your home.
+- Foundation.
+Before the weather heats up, shovel any lingering snow at least 3-5 feet away from the base of your home.
 Then, examine your foundation and keep an eye out for cracks or pools of water from snowmelt.
-Caulk any and all cracks as soon as you find them to prevent water from seeping into your home, and redirect standing water away from the home.
+Caulk any and all cracks as soon as you find them to prevent water from seeping into your home and redirect standing water away from the home.

-Yard: Turn on the water to your outdoor spigots or sprinkler system, and reconnect the hoses you brought in for winter.
+- Yard.
+Turn on the water to your outdoor spigots or sprinkler system and reconnect the hoses you brought in for winter.
 Remove covers from plants and outdoor equipment.
 If you have a lawn or garden, now is the time to fertilize the soil to ensure healthy growth in the spring.
 Check your grill and other appliances to ensure the parts still function properly.
-Inspect your patio or deck flooring for rotting boards, and replace any you find.
+Inspect your patio or deck flooring for rotting boards and replace any you find.